Budget 2024

 Will the previous tax increase be reduced now that we have provincial funding for the police transition?

-Shadow asked about 1 year agoPlease refer to Corporate Report R146 “Policing Transition Update”, September 11, 2023
+Shadow asked over 1 year agoPlease refer to Corporate Report R146 “Policing Transition Update”, September 11, 2023

 In July 2023, the Minister of Public Safety and Solicitor General confirmed that the Province will contribute $150 million towards the anticipated costs of the police transition, although this is likely not sufficient to cover anticipated costs.
 Decisions have not yet been made around tax increases that may be needed to balance the budget.
 Any tax increases within the draft budget will be impacted by the Province’s direction on policing in Surrey, external factors such as inflation, and findings from community engagement.